 Related Reading: Focus on Food – Chicken

 Function: Biotin assists in energy metabolism.
 (Psst…Are you seeing a pattern yet?)

 Deficiency: Rare, but symptoms include skin rash, hair loss, depression, hallucinations, and numbness in arms and legs.

-Food Sources include almost all nutritious foods, including egg yolks.
+Food Sources include almost all nutritious foods, including egg yolks, strawberries, cheese, and soybeans.